stickman69420/PVZoji/README.md

 There will be upgrade plants for the new plants of course but those will be added after winter

 Hard versions of some adventure mode minigames have been added, as well as all the original minigames I want (including the platform exclusives)

+I, Zombie is here now.
+Some of the levels are very hard have fun